Department Head: Derrik Tollefson

 Graduate Program Directors:

 Sociology (MS, MSS, PhD) Director:

 E. Helen Berry, Main 224K, (435) 797-1245, firstname.lastname@example.org

 Anthropology (MS) Director:

-Degrees offered: Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), and Doctor of Philosophy (PhD) in Sociology; Academic Certificate (AC) in Criminal Justice; BS and BA in Social Work; Master of Social Work (MSW); BS, BA, and MS in Anthropology; participates in Master of Social Sciences (MSS)
+Degrees offered: Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), and Doctor of Philosophy (PhD) in Sociology; Academic Certificate (AC) in Criminal Justice; BS and BA in Sociology with a Criminal Justice Emphasis; BS and BA in Social Work; Master of Social Work (MSW); BS, BA, and MS in Anthropology.

 Graduate Specializations: PhD in Sociology—Demography; Environment and Community; and States and Markets; MS in Anthropology—Archaeology and Cultural Resource Management